neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	# or:
 	my.image = TYPO3.Neos.ContentTypes:Image

-You see that the name of the to-be-instanciated TypoScript prototype is listed without quotes.
+You see that the name of the to-be-instantiated TypoScript prototype is listed without quotes.

 By convention, TypoScript paths (such as `my.object`) are written in `lowerCamelCase`, while TypoScript prototypes (such as `TYPO3.Neos.ContentTypes:Image`) are written in `UpperCamelCase`.